Pungyeon/required/README.md

 	...
 ```

 Of course, doing this by itself, doesn't actually get us anywhere closer to cleaner code.
-We simply just wrapped our logical operation in a function and return an error, rather than the `bool`.
+We simply wrapped our logical operation in a function and return an error, rather than the `bool`.
 In fact most would argue that this is actually worse, than what we had before.
 However, this is one of those cases where it's necessary to take a step back, before taking two steps forward.

-After this small refactor, we can see that all of our assertions are returning an `error` value.
+After our small refactor, we can see that all of our assertions are returning an `error` value.
 We can use this, to create another wrapping function, which will accept a _varadiac_ `error` parameter.
 We will iterate over these errors, returning the first value which doesn't equal `nil`.
 If all errors are `nil`, we will simply return `nil`:

 ```go
 func validateMany(assertions ...error) error {